tmusolf/GoogleMapToOSMAndGPX/README.md

 Using the -l parameter the layer organization is preserved.
 A subdirectory, named after the layer, is created under <gpx_path>for each layer.
 Each of these subdirectories will contain a GPX file for each track in the layer and one GPX file containing all of the waypoints in the layer.

 ## Batch File
-There is a batch file example which allows you to create a text file containing lines of comma separated paths and map ids.
-These files can then be fed to the batch file and it will call this utility once for each pair/line in the file.
+There is a batch file example which takes a user created text file containing lines of comma separated paths and GMap ids.
+This file can then be fed to the batch file and it will call the conversion utility once for each GMap line pair in the file.
 This is a quick way to update the GPX files from a large group of google maps without having to do them individually.

 ## Windows Executables
 There are two .exe files provided which are windows executables.
 These can be run from a command window without having to use or install python.